Chapter 2 Yuri

 “A fair few I reckon,” said Bull.
 “He’s a proud soul in a community of proud souls.”

-“We’ll be back soon to settle in,” said Thomas.
-Thomas and Bull knew their task was to live alongside these difficult men.
-Though it was one of the toughest assignments, there was much reward in the challenge.
+“We’ll be back soon to settle in with them,” said Thomas.
+Living alongside these difficult men was one of the toughest assignments, but they knew there was much reward in the challenge.

 Cedric had flown back up to the cliff top and had resumed his usual position watching over the camp from a comfortable nest.
 Bull and Thomas waved goodbye, and Cedric lifted a huge paw to his head in a salute.